Beman/llvm-config/README.md

 LLVM configuration files such as `.clang-format` and `.clang-tidy`

-One way to use clang-format with this repository is to clone it to a convenient location on your development system and then put a symlink .clang-format -> llvm-config/.clang-config in a known parent directory (such as C:\ on Windows or /usr/your-home on Linux).
+One way to use clang-format with this repository is to clone it to a convenient location on your development system and then put a symlink from `.clang-format` to `llvm-config/.clang-config` in a known parent directory (such as `C:\` on Windows or `/usr/your-home` on Linux).

 ## Windows Instalation Example ##